Liam MacDaid

-Liam Seán MacDaid (born 19 July 1945) is an Irish former Roman Catholic prelate who served as Bishop of Clogher between 2010 and 2016.
+Liam Seán MacDaid (19 July 1945 – 15 August 2023) was an Irish Roman Catholic prelate who served as Bishop of Clogher between 2010 and 2016.

 Early life and education

-MacDaid was born on 19 July 1945 in Bundoran, County Donegal.
+Liam Seán MacDaid was born in Bundoran, County Donegal on 19 July 1945.
 He attended primary school at St Louis Infant School and St Macartan's National School, and secondary school at St Macartan's College.
-MacDaid has a keen interest in Gaelic games, playing for St Joseph's GFC at club level and some Donegal county teams in the early 1970s.
+MacDaid had a keen interest in Gaelic games, playing for St Joseph's GFC at club level and some Donegal county teams in the early 1970s.

 MacDaid began studying for the priesthood at St Patrick's College, Maynooth in 1962, graduating with honours in Celtic studies in 1965 and sacred theology in 1968.

-He was ordained to the priesthood for the Diocese of Clogher on 15 June 1969.
+MacDaid was ordained to the priesthood for the Diocese of Clogher on 15 June 1969.

 Presbyteral ministry

 Following ordination, MacDaid completed a higher diploma in education from St Patrick's College, Maynooth, before returning to the Diocese of Clogher in 1970 for his first diocesan appointment, as a teacher at St Macartan's College, where he subsequently served as president between 1981 and 1989.

 MacDaid subsequently completed a diploma in counselling from University College Dublin in 1978, and served as a counselling tutor with the Catholic Marriage Advisory Council, before he was appointed chairman of the diocesan council of priests in 1988.

 MacDaid received his first pastoral appointment in 1989, when he was appointed curate in Aghavea/Aghintaine (centred on Brookeborough and Fivemiletown).
 He was appointed diocesan secretary, diocesan communications officer and administrator in Tyholland in 1993, and subsequently diocesan chancellor the following year.
 MacDaid was also a founding member of the Association of Management of Catholic Secondary Schools.

-He was appointed Chaplain of His Holiness by Pope John Paul II on 27 February 2002.
+MacDaid was appointed Chaplain of His Holiness by Pope John Paul II on 27 February 2002.